SyneRBI/SIRF-Exercises/DocForParticipants.md

 4. Installing and building SIRF and the SIRF-Exercises on your machine from source.

 We recommend that if you are installing this for a training course, you use any of the first three options, as installing SIRF from source is harder than the rest.
-The VM works well in any operating system, Docker works well in Linux and MacOS, (Windows support for our Docker images is currently untested).
+The VM works well in any operating system, Docker works well in Linux and MacOS, or on Windows in a Linux installation under WSL (native Windows support for our Docker images is currently untested).

 Instructions for all (except the training course specific server, as this will be given in the training course) can be found at https://github.com/SyneRBI/SIRF/wiki/How-to-obtain-SIRF.
 Instructions to self-build the exercises (once you have SIRF built from source) can be found in this repository at [the installation instructions page](INSTALL.md).